MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

   - [Managed Identity Controller (MIC)](https://github.com/Azure/aad-pod-identity#managed-identity-controllermic) component
   - [Node Managed Identity (NMI)](https://github.com/Azure/aad-pod-identity#node-managed-identitynmi) component

 To install Azure AD Pod Identity to your cluster, you need to know if RBAC is enabled or disabled.
+RBAC is disabled by default for this demo.
 Enabling or disabling RBAC is done in the `variables.tf` file via the `aks_enable_rbac` block's `default` value.

 - If RBAC is **enabled**, run the following command: